 Pay extra attention to your dog’s diet

 You might need to switch up your dog’s regular foods for a couple of weeks until their stomach settles.
 But even if your buddy’s situation isn’t so serious, be extra careful what they eat – no matter if they’re vomiting just a bit or quite a bit.
+Which is why vets recommend:

-Besides these tips, make sure your dog isn’t chewing on any toys with breakable bits.
+• Make sure your dog isn’t chewing on any toys with breakable bits.
 If your dog ends up swallowing these by accident, it can majorly irritate (or even block) their gastrointestinal tract.

 Get informed if your dog might be more vulnerable to vomiting